Swim

 Swimmers aged under 16 will be required to wear a wetsuit.

-The most important thing is that whatever wetsuit you decide to wear – surfing, shortie, short arms, and legs – it fits well.
-It should be snug when you put it on, so the water is trapped next to your body to warm you up.
-If it is too loose, the water will flow through it, making you colder and potentially restricting your swimming.
+The most important thing is that whatever wetsuit you decide to wear –, shortie, short arms, and legs – it fits well.
+It should be snug when you put it on, so the water trapped next to your skin is warmed by your body and provides insulation.

 Back to the top